Coalescing Force of Group Pressure: Consensus in Nonlinear Opinion Dynamics: Consensus Caused by Group Pressure

 Denote for brevity $\xi^{pub}(t)=\xi^{pub}(t,\Xi(t))$.
 Choosing a pairs of agents $i,j\in\V$, assume, without loss of generality, that $p_i(t) \ge p_j(t)$.
 Then, subtracting the equations~\eqref{eq.pub_press} for the agents $i$ and $j$, one obtains

 In view of~\eqref{eq.avg-local} and Assumption~\ref{asm.pub}, we have

 Since $R(t)$ is the diameter of the latter convex hull, one has

-The latter inequality holds for every pair of agents $i,j$, which, in view of Proposition~\ref{prop.diam}, entails~\eqref{eq.aux}.
+The latter inequality holds for every pair of agents $i,j$, which entails~\eqref{eq.aux}.
+The statement (ii) in Theorem~\ref{thm.press_converg} is now straightforward, since $1-p_*(t)\leq 1-p_0$.

-\textbf{Step 3.} In view of Step~2, it suffices to prove statement (ii) only in the case where $p_*(t)<1$ for all $t$.
-It is well-known that the series diverges~\eqref{eq.series} in this case if and only if
+\textbf{Step 3.} To prove statement (i), it suffices, due to Step~1, to consider the case where $p_*(t)<1$ for all $t$.
+It is well-known\footnote{See, for instance,~\cite[Chapter~15, Theorem 15.5]{rudin1987real}} that the series diverges~\eqref{eq.series} if and only if